missing0rgan/missing0rgan/README.md

 ✦

-╰┈ .. greetings .. im one and only (missing0rgan/missing3ntrails) .. call me clevet .
+╰┈ .. greetings .. im one and only (missing0rgan/missing3ntrails) .. mainly, call me clevet .. other nicknames would be Dandy or smth c :"

 .. any appropriate nicknames are okay, as long as im fine w/ it .